Dragon1 Open Standard: Architecture Principles

 • Starting up a project without having a signed-off business case is asking for trouble

-These are just a couple of principles, but there are tens of thousands out there.
+These are just a couple of principles, but tens of thousands are out there.
 Find the right ones (in literature) and use them to the benefit of your enterprise.

 What is Not an Architecture Principle?
 A General Rule or Guideline

-Desired future states of system properties, norms, values, general rules, guidelines, starting points, aims, goals and objectives.
-All these things are very, very important. but they are NOT principles, design principles or architecture principles.
-They are normative statements but not always true, therefore cannot be a principle (a working mechanism)
+Desired future states of system properties, norms, values, general rules, guidelines, starting points, aims, goals, and objectives.
+All these things are very, very important.
+But they are NOT principles, design principles, or architecture principles.
+They are normative statements but not always true; therefore, they cannot be a principle (a working mechanism)

 Behind these normative statements lies a truth, the rationale, the actual principle.
-So the real principle can always be found or constructed.
-Just answer the question: How can we make sure 'this' will always work or will always deliver benefits?
+So, the real principle can always be found or constructed.
+Just answer the question: How can we ensure 'this' will always work or deliver benefits?
 How can we make sure we can predict behavior and certain results?

-The main difference between principles and for instance general rules or guidelines is, that principles are working mechanisms (measurable and demonstrable).
-They are always true, else it is not a working mechanism.
+The main difference between principles and, for instance, general rules or guidelines is that principles are working mechanisms (measurable and verifiable).
+They are always true, or else it is not a working mechanism.
 General rules or guidelines are statements of regulation and intent.
-They are soft and under pressure become optional.
-But principles stay, even under immense pressure, they continue to work and produce results.
+They are soft and, under pressure, become optional.
+But principles stay, even under immense pressure.
+They continue to work and produce results.

-If you write down general rules or guidelines and label them as principles, under pressure they will always fail!
+If you write general rules or guidelines and label them as principles under pressure, they will always fail!
 But if you write down principles as working mechanisms, they will always withstand pressure.
-As principles are always true (i.e. highly likely to be true), they will never (i.e. not likely) fail!
+As principles are always true (i.e., highly likely to be true), they will never (i.e., not likely) fail!

-Many architects are accustomed to understanding or using architecture principles as general rules, aims, laws or guidelines and without the notion of a concept.
-So when using or learning Dragon1 this is an aspect to take into account.
+Many architects are accustomed to understanding or using architectural principles as general rules, aims, laws, or guidelines without the notion of a concept.
+So, when using or learning Dragon1, this is an aspect to consider.

 • Maximize Benefit to The Enterprise (TOGAF Principle)